tdabrowski/Sit-On-Chair/README.md

 Built on the basis of RWD practices, with technologies used like HTML, JavaScript and Saas.
 Optimized to best work with Google Chrome Web browser.

+## Demo
+You can visit and view my work at https://tdabrowski.github.io/SitOnChair/

 ## Sections
 Site have few sections like automatic-manual slide show, simple product presentation, additional calculator and simple contact form.
 Below is presentation image of main view.